andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 # hue-clip-api.node-red-flows

+ALERT!
+DO NOT UPDATE YOUR BRIDGE!
+PLEASE READ THE OPEN ISSUE!
+---

 Please read the whole readme before use!
 ---
 - all additional flows are now in the "flows" folder in this repository and can be downloaded there!